 - File your LTD claim appeal within the required time limits.

 - Filing an ERISA lawsuit in federal court or a breach of contract lawsuit in state court.

 - Prepare your case for trial.

-Many people wonder what a long term disability attorney will actually do on a claim to earn a fee.
-The following is a more detailed list of things that an attorney like me may do in your case.
-Keep in mind that each case is unique and therefore not all of these tasks will be required in every case.
+Many people wonder what a long-term disability attorney will do on a claim to earn a fee.
+The following is a more detailed list of things an attorney like me may do in your case.
+Remember that each case is unique; therefore, not all of these tasks will be required in every case.
 Here is a more detailed list of things an attorney may do for you in an LTD claim:

 - Conduct the initial interview with the client.